Khalid Salimi

 Khalid Salimi (خالد سلیم; born 23 May 1954) is a human rights activist, culture and arts critic, former music columnist for weekly Morgenbladet and an advisor on cross-cultural and art-related issues for the Nordic Culture Fund.
-He is Artistic Director of international performing arts festival Mela Festival, organized annually in Oslo, Norway by Mela Foundation, and Chief Editor of Samora Forum Magazine.
+He is artistic director of international performing arts festival Mela Festival, organized annually in Oslo, Norway by Mela Foundation, and Chief Editor of Samora Forum Magazine.
 He is currently director of Melahouse, an independent cultural community center of performing arts.

 Salimi is regarded as one of the most influential intellectuals in Norway with an immigrant background.

 Biography

-Salimi was born in Karachi and grew up in Lahore which is seen as the intellectual and cultural center of Pakistan.
-At the age of 13 he began to contribute by writing in daily newspapers.
+Salimi was born in Karachi and grew up in Lahore.
+At the age of 13, he began to contribute by writing in daily newspapers.
 He later published several short stories which were also aired in Pakistan Broadcasting Corporation, PBC.
 In the period 1972-1973 he wrote radio plays for children for Multan Division of PBC.
 Shortly after he became editor of a weekly children's and youth supplement in the daily newspaper, Kohistan.
 In 1974 he was elected Information Secretary of the Jadid Adbi Tehrik, Movement for Contemporary Literature in Lahore.

 Political activism

 Salimi has worked for immigrants and other minorities’ rights and been engaged in debates on racism and discrimination since the late 1970s.

 In 1978 he helped to start Immigrant Collective in Oslo which, among other activities, was behind the creation and publication of the anti-racist magazine Immigranten (today Samora Forum).
 The collective was one of the first to get a license to start a local radio channel in Norway, called Radio Immigrants, which later became Tellus Radio.
-Salimi also founded the Norwegian Centre Against Racism (Antirasistisk Senter), where he was the Center’s Director until 1996.
+Salimi also founded the Norwegian Centre Against Racism (Antirasistisk Senter), where he was the center's Director until 1996.

-As a spokesperson for the Antirasistisk Senter, he has insisted that the Center should be independent of any political parties and religious affiliation.
+As a spokesperson for the Antirasistisk Senter, he has insisted that the center should be independent of any political parties and religious affiliation.
 Through a series of media appearances and public debates, Salimi became the best-known Norwegian-Pakistani activist in Norway during the 1980s and 1990s.
 Salimi was also in the leadership of Gro Harlem Brundtland's campaign called All Different All Equal.